0x1001/Python-Course/README.md

 - If you want use SourceTree as git GUI https://www.sourcetreeapp.com/

 ## Your Commit
-- Fork this repository
+- Ask me for contributor access :)
-- Clone your fork to local machine
+- Clone this repository
 - Create new folder with your name in Solutions
 - For each solution add new folder in your folder
-- Once your solution is ready send me pull request and we can review it togheter
+- Once your solution is ready commit and push it and we can review it togheter

 ## Knowledge
 - Python Documentation https://docs.python.org/